Song of the Deep Review

 Song of the Deep

-By Kevin Mitchell Posted on July 26, 2016
+By Kevin Mitchell | Posted: July 26, 2016

-It’s been three years since Insomniac Games has moved away from developing games exclusively for PlayStation-branded platforms, and Song of the Deep marks the first game published by GameTrust Games (GameStop).
+It's been three years since Insomniac Games moved away from developing games exclusively for PlayStation-branded platforms, and Song of the Deep marks the first game published by GameTrust Games (GameStop).
 A charming and colorful tale, Song of the Deep is a Metroidvania-style adventure game.
 As a young girl named Merryn, you journey to the heart of the ocean in search of your missing seafaring father.
-Building her own makeshift submarine, Merryn dives into the unknown, in a world full of mystery and intrigue.
+Building her own makeshift submarine, Merryn dives into the unknown, into a world full of mystery and intrigue.

 Simply Put